USAO Offers Summer 'Fiddle Fun' Strings Workshop

 The Russian-born Israeli musician has performed across the globe as a soloist with major orchestras in concerts and on radio and television.
 Following his New York debut in the International Series of Carnegie Hall, Jeunesse Musicales, Waldman has made appearances across the United States, Canada, Europe and Israel.

 Last summer, Waldman directed the first Fiddle Fun string camp.
 In the fall, he unveiled the first Festival of Music and Ideas, five events celebrating the lives and music of history's most famous composers.
 The festival runs through spring 2009 at USAO.

 Information about the Fiddle Fun program and registration is available from the USAO Office of Academic Affairs at (405) 574-1221 or from Rhenada Finch, event coordinator, at (405) 278-1584.
 A nonrefundable $75 deposit is due June 1, with the balance due June 16.
 Families with more than one child participating in the camp will receive a 10 percent discount.

 A brochure for the event is available or download online at www.usao.edu/news under Upcoming Events.

 In addition to acclaim for his performances of standard repertory, Waldman is well known for his thoughtful and stylish performances and recordings of Baroque music, both as a violinist and as a conductor.
 He has championed rarely performed 19th century masterpieces and has commissioned and premiered numerous works by contemporary American and Israeli composers.

 Waldman currently directs the World Bank Mozart Festival in Washington, D.C., New American Chamber Orchestra in New York City and is first violinist of the Kinor Quartet.

-Joining Waldman is Heather Bush, director of the Overture String Orchestra and the Oklahoma City Summer Strings Camp, and Angela Krieger, a cellist and elementary music teacher in Rush Springs.
+Joining Waldman are Heather Busch, director of the Overture String Orchestra and the Oklahoma City Summer Strings Camp, and Angela Krieger, a cellist and elementary music teacher in Rush Springs.